caowenbin/sanic-aioorm/README.rst

 Feature
 ----------------------
-* simple to use, just like using flask
+* simple to use, just like using flask's extension
+* design to take the place of sanic-peewee
 Example
 -------------------------------